 Collective agreements implementing directives

-…that Member States may leave the implementation of the principle of equal pay in the first instance to representatives of management and labour.
-That possibility does not, however, discharge them from the obligation of ensuring, by appropriate legislative and administrative provisions, that all workers in the Community are afforded the full protection provided for in the Directive.
-That state guarantee must cover all cases where effective protection is not ensured by other means, for whatever reason, and in particular cases where the workers in question are not union members, where the sector in question is not covered by a collective agreement or where such an agreement does not fully guarantee the principle of equal pay.’
+Recognition of the role of collective agreements in implementing Directives emerged slowly from the case law of the Court of Justice of the European Union (CJEU).
+The CJEU considered the issue in Commission of the European Communities v.
+Kingdom of Denmark (Case 143/83 ECR 427).
+The Danish government asserted that collective agreements were its choice of form and method for implementation of the obligations of Council Directive 75/117 on equal pay.
+It was argued that the Danish legislation was but a secondary guarantee of the equality principle in the event that this principle was not guaranteed by collective agreements.
+An agreement of 1971 created such a provision and covered most employment relations in Denmark.
+The CJEU ruled that while Member States may leave the implementation of the principle of equal pay in the first instance to representatives of management and labour,this does not discharge them from the obligation of ensuring, by appropriate legislative and administrative provisions, that all workers are afforded the full protection provided for in the Directive.
+That state guarantee must cover all cases where effective protection is not ensured by other means, for whatever reason, and in particular cases where the workers in question are not union members, where the sector in question is not covered by a collective agreement or where such an agreement does not fully guarantee the principle of equal pay.

-A clause concerning implementation by collective agreements will be inserted in all future Directives, where the issues may fall under the bargaining power of the social partners.’
+A clause concerning implementation by collective agreements is now contained in all Directives where the issues may fall under the bargaining power of the social partners.